 In tandem with increased governmental enforcement efforts, private medical practices, hospitals, and even provider institutions are establishing prescription monitoring programs designed to collect, analyze and report information on controlled substance prescribing by practitioners to an easily–accessed central data bank.
 Many states have mandated participation in state-wide Prescription Drug Monitoring Programs, their records can serve as damning evidence.

 Be careful.
 Keep your license.
-Here are half a dozen key tips based on actual cases where federal and state criminal and regulatory enforcement agents brought charges against licensed practitioners.
+Here are six tips based on actual cases where federal and state criminal and regulatory enforcement agents brought charges against licensed practitioners.
 All of these cases were avoidable, provided the doctors had used good judgment and applied proactive compliance protocols.